How to create or upload a document

 We currently support a max file size of 10 MB and the following file extensions: jpg, jpeg, png, pdf, docx, xlsx, csv, and pptx files.

-Step 1: Select vendor
+Step 1: Navigate to the vendor

-Step 2: Select vendor
+Step 2: Select a vendor

 Once you’re on the Vendors page, click on the search bar (1), type in the name of the vendor you want to associate the document with, and then click on the correct row (2).
 You can search by name or URL.
 If you aren’t monitoring the vendor, you will need to monitor the vendor first.